-- Destinations and key connectivity the project will achieve - How the project will increase walking and or biking - The lack of mobility if applicable Does the population have limited access to cars?
-Bikes?
-And transit? - Does the project have an unserved or underserved demand? - The local health concerns responses should focus on: - Specific local public health concerns, health disparity, and/or conditions in the built and social environment that affect the project community and can be addressed through the proposed project.
-Please provide detailed and locally relevant answers instead of general descriptions of the health benefits of walking and biking (i.e. "walking and biking increase physical activity"). - Local public health data demonstrating the above public health concern or health disparity.
+- Community characteristics and context (e.g., urban/rural/suburban, relevant history, socioeconomic characteristics, etc.) - Destinations and key connectivity the project will achieve - How the project will increase walking and or biking - The lack of mobility, if applicable does the population have limited access to cars, bikes, and/or transit? - Open the project have an unserved or underserved demand? - The local health concerns responses should focus on: - Specific local public health concerns, health disparity, and/or conditions in the built and social environment that affect the project community and can be addressed through the proposed project.
+Please provide detailed and locally relevant answers instead of general descriptions of the health benefits of walking and biking (i.e., "walking and biking increase physical activity"). - Local public health data demonstrating the above public health concern or health disparity.
 Data should be at the smallest geography available (state or national data is not sufficient).
-One potential source is the Healthy Places Index (HPI). - For combined I/NI: discuss the need for an encouragement, education, and/or enforcement program.
+One potential source is the Healthy Places Index (HPI). - For combined I/NI: discuss the need for an encouragement and education program.